Wesley House of Studies

 - A developing sense of practical theology of mission and evangelism while serving alongside fellow students in opportunities both locally and abroad

 - A preparedness for ordination in the Methodist or Wesleyan denominations by meeting acceptable requirements of the local Annual Conference Board of Ordained Ministry

 - A community of people, ideas, and practices for fruitful and relevant ministry

 - A deeper sense of calling and connection within the global Wesley faith family

-Truett Seminary is please to offer two scholarship opportunities specifically for Methodist/Wesleyan students — the Wesley House Excellence Scholarship (100% tuition) and the Wesley House Ministry Leadership Scholarship (75% tuition).
+Truett Seminary is pleased to offer scholarship opportunities specifically for Methodist/Wesleyan students ranging up to full tuition.
 Click here to learn more about our competitive scholarship opportunities and to apply.